FINANCIAL AID (closed)

 $18 payment to PayPal

 Please pay the $18 application fee to Paypal first, then follow the link to our application form in order to submit 12-15 pages of your creative work (saved as Your Initials Title Genre Fellowship in pdf or doc or doc(x).
 Please do not include any personal details in the actual creative submission!
-You will also be prompted to include a short CV/publication history to confirm your eligibility and a confirmation number for your $18 payment to PayPal (simply pay to the email: longleafwritersconference@gmail.com).
+You will also be prompted to include a short publication and award history to confirm your eligibility and a confirmation number for your paypal payment (simply pay to the email: longleafwritersconference@gmail.com).

 $8 payment to PayPal